Перейти до вмісту

 MultusMultipleMulti-homing[HIGH]Telco / NFV where pods need multiple NICs.

-This gives you the simplicity of Flannel with the enterprise-grade security of Calico’s policy engine.
+This architecture grants administrators the operational simplicity of Flannel combined with the stringent, enterprise-grade security controls of Calico’s policy enforcement layer.

-1. Download the Bundle: On an internet-connected machine, download:
+1. Download the Bundle: On an internet-connected, untrusted machine, you download three specific artifacts:

 /etc/rancher/rke2/registries.yaml